 Protecting offshore structures from corrosion and abrasion damage is a constant and expensive challenge for operators.

 Both abrasive and exceptionally corrosive, the marine environment is extremely harsh on marine structures like offshore platforms and rigs and ocean-going vessels, all of which are significant investments for the businesses that operate these structures.
-All structures in the marine environment are affected by corrosion.
+Corrosion affects all structures in the marine environment.

-The marine environment can be extremely harsh on the surface coatings, both in the way they wear and how the coatings are applied.
-The most affected ones are superstructures, decks, ballast tanks, chains, or anchor wells.
+The marine environment can be extremely harsh on surface coatings, both in terms of wear and application.
+The most affected areas are superstructures, decks, ballast tanks, chains, and anchor wells.
 These areas are subjected to salt water, chemical chemicals, and abrasion.

 A corrosion barrier needs to be assembled with toughness and flexibility and inert to the wide variety of marine-related agents.
 One approach to limit and reduce the impact of certain types of corrosion is by applying flexible surface coatings, which are immune to chemical damage from petroleum products and salts.